-The Council's Joint Headboat Electronic Reporting Amendment (Amendment 31 to the Snapper Grouper FMP; SAFMC 2013b) changed the reporting frequency by headboats from monthly to weekly, and required that reports be submitted electronically.
+The Council's Joint South Atlantic/Gulf of Mexico Generic Charter/Headboat Reporting Amendment (Amendment 31 to the Snapper Grouper FMP; SAFMC 2013b) changed the reporting frequency by headboats from monthly to weekly, and required that reports be submitted electronically.
 The action is expected to provide more timely information on landings and discards.
 Improved information on landings would help ensure ACLs are not exceeded.
 Furthermore, more timely and accurate information would be expected to provide a better understanding of the composition and magnitude of catch and bycatch, enhance the quality of data provided for stock assessments, increase the quality of assessment output, and lead to better decisions regarding additional measures to reduce bycatch.

-Amendment 36 to the Snapper Grouper FMP (SAFMC 2016) established spawning SMZs and is expected to reduce bycatch of many snapper grouper species, especially speckled hind and Warsaw grouper.
+Amendment 36 to the Snapper Grouper FMP (SAFMC 2016a) established spawning SMZs and is expected to reduce bycatch of many snapper grouper species, especially speckled hind and Warsaw grouper.

-The Council developed a joint For-Hire Reporting Amendment (SAFMC 2017) with the Gulf of Mexico Fishery Management Council that requires all federally permitted charter vessels report landings information weekly to the SEFSC electronically.
-Additionally, the Councils have also begin development of a joint amendment to require that all federally permitted commercial fishing vessels in the southeast also report their logbook landings information electronically.
+The Council developed the Modifications to Charter Vessel and Headboat Reporting Amendment (Amendment 39 to the Snapper Grouper FMP; SAFMC 2017a) with the Gulf of Mexico Fishery Management Council that requires all federally permitted charter vessels report landings information weekly to the SEFSC electronically.
+Additionally, the Councils are developing a joint amendment to require that all federally permitted commercial fishing vessels in the southeast also report their logbook landings information electronically.
 These future actions will help to improve estimates on the composition and magnitude of catch and bycatch of species affected by this amendment, as well as all other federally managed species in the southeast region.